Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 */
 ```
-We can use `type_info()` on a struct definition and then loop over its members (as in line (3)) to get their names, their type, and if present, flags and attached notes.
+We can use `type_info()` on a struct definition and then get the struct notes (see (2B).
+Furthermore you can loop over its members (as in line (3)) to get their names, their type, and if present, flags and attached notes.
 Also the `get_field` method (line (5)) gives you detailed information.

 ## 15.6 Serialization